code-423n4/docs/awarding/fairness-and-validity/README.md

 1. When we depend too heavily on the judgment of individuals, we work to improve the system long-term in iterative and sustainable ways.
 1. Because we are working every day within the constraints of the systems we have, we aim to be patient with the time and consideration that improvement takes and gracious toward the individuals tasked by the system with making difficult decisions.

-It may be worth reading [this longer piece](https://github.com/code-423n4/org/discussions/36) on the topic of how our system has evolved.

 # Expectations of participants

-- Sponsors should be able to trust that Code4rena as a system is working to help them secure their code and that their funds are a good investment toward that end.
+- [Sponsors](https://docs.code4rena.com/roles/sponsors/) should be able to trust that Code4rena as a system is working to help them secure their code and that their funds are a good investment toward that end.
-- Wardens should be able to have clear rule expectations of contests they contribute to—as clear as possible within the constraints.
+- [Wardens](https://docs.code4rena.com/roles/wardens/) should be able to have clear rule expectations of contests they contribute to—as clear as possible within the constraints.
-- Judges should be impartial and free to act independently to do what they see best in a given contest within the guidelines they are provided.
+- [Judges](https://docs.code4rena.com/roles/judges/) should be impartial and free to act independently to do what they see best in a given contest within the guidelines they are provided.

 # What constitutes a ‘valid’ report’?

 The validity of an audit report submission is not based on whether it is ‘true’ or not.
 A report may contain a finding which is factually 'true' (the most literal interpretation of 'valid'), but if it does not add value or if it is not presented in such a way that adds value to a sponsor, it may be deemed invalid by a judge.

-This may seem harsh and exclusive, but it is essential to consider that Code4rena runs audit contests, not gotcha-hunts, and Code4rena offers guaranteed payout for valid submissions.
+This may seem harsh and exclusive, but it is essential to consider that Code4rena runs audit competitions, not gotcha-hunts.
 This means that wardens are providing a service to sponsors and the product of those services should meet what judges feel is a minimum standard in order to be deemed of value.

 Auditing is serious, disciplined work that should provide high value consultative expertise to the people paying for the work.